darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 Since the process is physical, even its glitches may be used for creative purposes.
 For example, you can:

 - simulate line drawing or watercolor (use the _simulate line drawing_ and _simulate watercolor_ presets),
-- create random patterns and textures by increasing noise (over time, with iterations, noise will connect with neighbours to create random specks).
+- create random patterns and textures by increasing noise (over time, with iterations, noise will connect with neighbors to create random specks).

 ---